- A break down of the key classifications of fog and mist

 Fog lights can dazzle other road users, while rear fog lights can obscure your own brake lights, preventing the vehicle behind you from seeing when you are braking.

-Make sure you switch your fog lights on as soon as visibility improves, and try to remember to turn them off as you approach other vehicles going in the opposite direction.
+Make sure you switch your fog lights off as soon as visibility improves, or as you approach other vehicles going in the opposite direction.

 3. Is driving WITH fog lights illegal?